robatwilliams/hills-api/README.md

 * [PeakFinder](https://www.peakfinder.org) links
 * Map sheet names
 * Expose database version
+* User data (needs storage, auth; could be a separate lambda)
-* Mark as done, with date and notes.
-Needs storage, auth.
+  * Mark as done, with date, notes, link to photos & GPS activity.
+  * Mark as to-do, with reason, link to route.

 ### Features: generic
 * Parent & children fields - some hills are related to each other
 * Filtering.
 Including by deep fields - "which hills are on map OL7 ?"
+* Expose available filter values
 * Sorting
 * [Pagination](https://graphql.org/learn/pagination/)
+* Expose display names for enums
 * CORS
 * Compression - gzip, Brotli
 * GraphQL playground enabled in production